Directed flow of D and B mesons in an electrically and chirally conductive QGP at LHC energies: Acknowledgment

 \section{Acknowledgment}

+Ankit Kumar Panda is supported by Central China Normal University and by NSFC Grants No.12435009.
 Pooja acknowledges the support of the Research Council of Finland, the Centre of Excellence in Quark Matter (project 346324 and 364191), and by the European Research Council (ERC, grant agreement No. ERC-2018-ADG835105 YoctoLHC).
+SKD acknowledges the support from Anusandhan National Research Foundation (ANRF), India, under grant No.:ANRF/ARG/2025/002424/PS